bhanu1100/Signature-Forgery-Detection-with-Forger-Detection/README.md

 # Signature-Forgery-Detection-with-Forger-Detection-Using-CNN
+## Done under the esteemed guidance of Dr. Arka Prokash Mazumdar of MNIT Jaipur
 ## Introduction
 A signature can be defined as a unique mark which is a handwritten representation an individual creates in order to authenticate any written records.
 When an individual signs a document it means that the individual is giving their consent, approval and agreement after studying the whole document when he/she is mentally sound.